 I mix using Traktor and a MIDI-controller, and often I play a track faster or slower than its original tempo.
 And while I’m doing this, I hear a very noticeable distortion especially in the low-end area, it’s like the bassline loses all the juices.
 Technically, I realise there is some interpolation happening or something.
 But as far as I remember, when I mixed on a Pioneer mixer DJM-800 and 2000NXS, there was nothing like this.
 So, my question is: how to avoid this?
 Should I mix in Ableton instead if there is no such stretching issue?
 By the way, I’m using Key Lock to keep the original pitch of the track.

 Sergey, it’s all about the Key Lock function you use.
-Pioneer call it Master Tempo, but it works the same.
+Pioneer calls it Master Tempo, but it works the same.
 I’m going to call it Master Tempo too, just to avoid confusion.

 You see, tempo and pitch are two physical properties that bent together.
-Slowing down the tempo lower down the pitch, and increasing the tempo raise up the pitch.
+Slowing down the tempo lower down the pitch, and increasing the tempo raises up the pitch.

-Let’s listen to a few example with a vocal song to get a better understanding what’s happening.
+Let’s listen to a few examples with a vocal song to get a better understanding of what’s happening.
 Here is the original song: